epicweb-dev/epic-stack/docs/database.md

    sqlite3 seed.db .dump > seed.sql
    ```
 1. Copy the relevant bits from the `seed.sql` file into your `migration.sql`
-   file (it will include create table/index lines etc. You probably just want
+   file.
+The `seed.sql` will include create table/index lines etc. which should
-   `INSERT` commands).
+   already be in your `migration.sql`.
+You probably just want `INSERT` commands.
 1. Deploy your app and verify that the data was seeded correctly.

 If your app has already applied all migrations, then the changes to the